slimesito/slimesito/README.md

 ## 🧔🏽 About Me

-**Full Stack Developer** with 5+ years of experience building end-to-end solutions using Laravel (RESTful APIs), React.js with Tailwind CSS, and Oracle/PostgreSQL databases.
+I am a **Full Stack Developer** with 5+ years of experience building end-to-end solutions using Laravel (RESTful APIs), React.js with Tailwind CSS, and Oracle/PostgreSQL databases.
 I specialize in creating scalable architectures with Docker, implementing efficient workflows with Git/GitHub, and delivering clean, maintainable code.
 With advanced English (C1) and agile experience, I excel at transforming complex requirements into high-performance applications.

 🔍 Currently seeking senior full-stack roles to leverage my dual expertise in **Laravel ecosystems** and **modern React development**.